CONDITIONS OF HIRE AND INFORMATION FOR HIRERS (September 2021)

 No charge is made for cleaning, provided that all facilities are left clean, tidy and in good repair, including the lavatories (as well as cooker and refrigerator if used).
 Charges will apply due to breakages, poor cleaning, failure to replace furniture, etc.

 No apparatus or equipment of any description can be left on the premises without the prior consent of the Management Committee.

 For ‘one-off’ events a deposit of £50 is required.
 This is in addition to the Hire charge and must be paid at the time of booking.

-The deposit will be refunded after the event subject to a satisfactory inspection and return of the key (where applicable).
+The deposit will be refunded after the event subject to a satisfactory inspection.

 Any booking less than 4 weeks away will be required to be paid in full at the time of booking.
 Other bookings must be paid in full 4 weeks before the hire period.